Christopher Nolan: Recognition

 Nolan has made some of the most influential and popular films of his time.
 (Note: Attributed to multiple references) Many of his films have been regarded by critics as among the best of their respective decades, and according to The Wall Street Journal, his "ability to combine box-office success with artistic ambition has given him an extraordinary amount of clout in the industry".
-His films have earned more than $6 billion.
-Nolan's films Memento and The Dark Knight have been selected by the US Library of Congress to be preserved in the National Film Registry for being "culturally, historically or aesthetically" significant.
-These films and Inception appeared in BBC's 100 Greatest Films of the 21st Century and The Hollywood Reporters poll of best films ever made.
+His films have earned more than $7 billion.
+Nolan's films Memento, The Dark Knight and Inception have been selected by the US Library of Congress to be preserved in the National Film Registry for being "culturally, historically or aesthetically" significant.
+These films appeared in BBC's 100 Greatest Films of the 21st Century and The Hollywood Reporters poll of best films ever made.
 In 2017, The Dark Knight, Inception and Interstellar featured in Empire magazine's poll of "The 100 Greatest Movies".
 In 2018, The Hollywood Reporter listed Nolan as one of the 100 most powerful people in entertainment and described him as a "franchise unto himself".
 Parade ranked Nolan number eight in its 2022 list of 75 Best Movie Directors of All Time.
+Five of his films was included in The New York Times 2025 list of The 100 Best Movies of the 21st Century.
+That same year, Memento, The Dark Knight and Oppenheimer featured in Rolling Stones list of "The 100 Best Movies of the 21st Century."
+In 2026, Vulture ranked him first in their list of the 100 most powerful directors in Hollywood.

-Two of Nolan's films (Memento and The Dark Knight) have been selected by the Library of Congress for preservation in the National Film Registry.
+Three of Nolan's films (Memento, The Dark Knight and Inception) have been selected by the Library of Congress for preservation in the National Film Registry.